 Schoodic Peninsula, the only part of Acadia National Park found on the mainland, boasts granite headlands that bear erosional scars of storm waves and flood tides.
 Although similar in scenic splendor to portions of Mount Desert Island, the Schoodic Coast is a more secluded area.
 It is intentionally managed by Acadia National Park as a minimally-developed, low-visitation area.
 It is about an hour drive from the Hulls Cove Visitor Center on Mount Desert Island.

-A six-mile (10 km), one-way loop road offers views of lighthouses, seabirds, and forested islands.
+The 6 mile (10 km), one-way loop road around Schoodic Peninsula offers views of lighthouses, seabirds, and forested islands.
 Use vehicle turnouts to stop and enjoy the scenery.
 Stopping on the road and parking outside of designated pull-offs are prohibited.

 Arey Cove Road leads to Schoodic Point, a windswept, rocky point providing spectacular views of Mount Desert Island.

-Much of Schoodic Loop Road is one-way.
 RVs are permitted only on the section of Schoodic Loop Road that accesses Schoodic Woods Campground.
-Unless otherwise posted, the speed limit is 35 mph (56 km/hr).
+Unless otherwise posted, the speed limit is 35 mph.

 During the summer season, the fare-free Island Explorer buses provide free transportation in and around the peninsula.
 The bus drivers stop when waved down by visitors and buses are equipped with bicycle racks.

 Enjoy riding the Schoodic Loop Road and the 8.3 miles (13.4 km) of bike paths.
 Bicyclists must obey the one-way traffic flow on the road and are encouraged to use fare-free Island Explorer buses and bike paths.
 Steep and winding bike paths provide spectacular views.